Understanding Criminal Procedure and Getting Arrested in Florida

 - Whether or not the suspect posed a danger.

-- Whether or if the culprit attempted to evade capture.
+- Whether or not the culprit attempted to evade capture.

-Suppose an officer uses force disproportionate to the arrest's circumstances.
-In that case, the suspect may have grounds for a legal complaint against the officer for breaching their constitutional rights.
+If an officer uses excessive or disproportionate force to arrest someone, the suspect may have grounds for a legal complaint against the officer.
 A person who has been the victim of excessive force can file a formal complaint with the relevant police department, which may consider disciplinary action, or the Department of Justice, which may consider criminal charges depending on the circumstances and the results of any investigation.
 Both options are available to the person who has been the victim of excessive force.

 Why You Should Get a Criminal Defense Lawyer in Florida if You've Been Arrested

 If the police decide to place you under arrest, your priority should be to request to speak with a criminal defense attorney.
-You are well within your rights to do so, and they are in the greatest position to counsel you regarding the law and the choices that are open to you, given the specifics of your situation.
+You are well within your rights to do so, and they are in position to counsel you regarding the law and the choices that are available to you.

-After the fact, a lawyer can investigate your arrest to determine whether or not unlawful arrest or excessive force was used.
-They can also help you prepare any appropriate motions.
-Dial the following number: 813-320-7500 to reach Rodriguez & Williamson, PLLC, today to schedule a free consultation with one of our criminal defense attorneys.
+A lawyer can investigate your arrest to determine whether or not an unlawful arrest or excessive force was used.
+They can also help you prepare any appropriate motions with the court to support your innocence.
 You don't have to go through this ordeal by yourself.
+Call us today to schedule a free consultation with one of our criminal defense attorneys.

 criminal defense lawyer